libanmadar/Project-2/README.md

 - Must meet good quality coding standards (indentation, scoping, naming)
 - Must not expose sensitive API key information on the server.

+# Must utilize at least...
+D3 library allows you to create graphic statistical data, such as various kinds of graphs, or high charts

+avoid typescript for this project.

 # notes on Api security